YuanqiShen/Double_DIP/README.md

 Logic decryption tool for the paper: Double DIP: Re-Evaluating Security of Logic Encryption Algorithms

-For instantiation and usage, please refer to SAT Attack.
+For installation and usage, please refer to SAT Attack.
 Here is the link: https://bitbucket.org/spramod/host15-logic-encryption